uw-ictd/ODKScan_webapp/README.md

 ```bash
 sudo pico /etc/apache2/httpd.conf
 ```
-so that it contains this:
+so that it contains something like this:

 ```xml
 #Need to set the apache user so we have permissions to write/access files.